Marcela Mitaynes: Early life and education

 After spending her early life in the Department of Puno, Peru, Mitaynes moved to New York City as a child and was raised in Sunset Park, Brooklyn.
 Mitaynes has an A.S. in Accounting from CUNY Kingsborough Community College.

 Electoral history

 Mitaynes ran for elected office for the first time in the June 23, 2020, Democratic primary for the 51st district of the New York State Assembly.
 On election night, she trailed longtime incumbent Félix Ortiz by 464 votes.
 After absentee ballots had been counted, Mitaynes led Ortiz by 240 votes, and on July 16, 2020, Ortiz conceded defeat to Mitaynes.
 Given that the district skews heavily Democratic, Mitaynes ran unopposed in the November 3 general election and won her race.
 She was sworn in on January 1, 2021.

 During the campaign, Mitaynes was endorsed by the New York City Democratic Socialists of America, the Sunrise Movement, the Working Families Party, State Senator Julia Salazar, Representative Alexandria Ocasio-Cortez, and actress and 2018 gubernatorial candidate Cynthia Nixon.
+She is a member of the New York State Socialists in Office.